-Current focus: Clean Tax Cuts and Clean Free Market Policy: Building the case for open markets and applying Ronald Reagan-style tax cuts on decarbonizing products and services.
+Our current focus involves the concept of Clean Free Market Policy: Open markets, reformed regulation, competition and applying Ronald Reagan-style tax cuts on decarbonizing products and services.

-We are encouraged by the strong interest in free market solutions to meeting current energy needs, and have discussed our ideas and research at a series of events in 2019, which will culminate in the Colloquium on Climate and Freedom on December 12, 2019 in Madrid to coincide with COP25.
-Some of our earlier events include a Policy Briefing and Reception co-chaired by Andy Sabin and Trammell S. Crow, and co-hosted with ClearPath and CRES Forum on Sept.
-23, 2019 for Climate Week 2019.
+We are encouraged by the strong interest in free market solutions to meeting current energy needs, and have discussed our ideas and research at a series of events in 2019, which culminated in the Colloquium on Climate and Freedom on December 12, 2019 in Madrid to coincide with COP25.
+Our plans for a Climate and Freedom conference to coincide with COP26 to be held in Glasgow, Scotland, in November 2020 has been postponed, but we will announce any new meeting schedules in this space.

-The Clean Capitalist Coalition (CCC) was formally launched on Wednesday, Sept.
+Organizations with similar policy approaches include the Clean Capitalist Coalition (CCC), which was formally launched on Wednesday, Sept.
 26, 2018 in Washington, DC, as well as on Sept.
 27, 2018 in New York City during the annual Clean Capitalist Leadership Council meeting.
 The Coalition brings together a wide array of policy groups and other experts to work more effectively in Washington.
 This fellowship of think tanks and scholars continues to review and refine policy options, and welcomes new members.

 See Events both past and present.
 Details will be posted when available.